ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+A young gentleman happened to sit at
-ia a pew adjoining the one in
+church ia a pew adjoining the one in
 which sat a young lady lor whom he con­
 ceived a sudden and violeut passion.
 He
 was desirous of entering into a courtship